 Several iterations later, and a few tests just to be sure, I hit on a version that all five of us loved.

-I used tinned pumpkin purée for some of the test versions.
+I used tinned pumpkin purée* for some of the test versions.
 However, I found that I got better results with homemade puréed butternut squash.
-Using homemade purée makes these brownies healthier.
+Using homemade purée also makes these brownies healthier.

 I usually steam my pumpkin to make purée.
 However, if you'd like to find out how to make homemade pumpkin (or butternut) purée from roasted squash take a look at this post by Jo's Kitchen Larder.